frontenddogma/web-development-glossary/manuscript/u.md

 Universal Module Definition
 : A collection of patterns and scripts to help use and compatibility of different JavaScript module loaders. ℹ︎&nbsp;[github.com/umdjs/umd](https://github.com/umdjs/umd)

+Universally unique identifier
+: A 128-bit number used to identify information in computer systems.
+The term globally unique identifier (GUID) is also used, typically in software created by Microsoft.
+When generated according to the standard methods, UUIDs are for practical purposes unique.
+Their uniqueness does not depend on a central registration authority or coordination between the parties generating them, unlike most other numbering schemes.
+While the probability that a UUID will be duplicated is not zero, it is close enough to zero to be negligible.
+Thus, anyone can create a UUID and use it to identify something with near certainty that the identifier does not duplicate one that has already been, or will be, created to identify something else.&nbsp;[†](#w-uuid)

 Unix/UNIX
 : A family of multi-tasking, multi-user computer operating systems that derive from the original AT&T Unix, with development starting in the 1970s at Bell Labs.
 Initially intended for use inside the Bell System, AT&T licensed Unix to outside parties in the late 1970s, leading to a variety of both academic and commercial Unix variants.
 Unix systems are characterized by a modular design that is sometimes called the Unix philosophy.
 Unix distinguishes itself from its predecessors as the first portable operating system: Almost the entire operating system is written in the C programming language, thus allowing Unix to reach numerous platforms.&nbsp;[†](#w-unix)